boaconsulta/test-qa-automation/README.md

 2. Create a test coverage for login feature;
 3. Submit a pull request and send mail to dev@boaconsulta.com.

+### Requirements
+* Emulate a browser with Selenium, Capybara, Cypress or any other technology.

 ### We will be happy if
-1. Differents tests for desktop and mobile resolutions.
+* Differents tests for desktop and mobile resolutions.

 ![Made With Love](https://forthebadge.com/images/badges/built-with-love.svg)